apache/couchdb/share/doc/src/api/server/authn.rst

 Cookie Authentication
 =====================

-For cookie authentication (:rfc:`2109`) CouchDB generates a one-time token that the client can use for next requests to CouchDB.
-When CouchDB sees non expired the token in a subsequent request, it will authenticate user by this token without requesting the password again.
-By default, cookies are valid for 10 minutes, but it's :ref:`adjustable <config/couch_httpd_auth/timeout>`.
+For cookie authentication (:rfc:`2109`) CouchDB generates a token that the client can use for the next few requests to CouchDB.
+Tokens are valid until a timeout.
+When CouchDB sees a valid token in a subsequent request, it will authenticate user by this token without requesting the password again.
+By default, cookies are valid for 10 minutes, but it's :ref:`adjustable
+<config/couch_httpd_auth/timeout>`.
 Also it's possible to make cookies
 :ref:`persistent <config/couch_httpd_auth/allow_persistent_cookies>`

 To obtain the first token and thus authenticate a user for the first time, the